-- Established mandatory minimum jail sentencing and community service terms for any individual convicted of driving with a suspended or revoked driver's license as a result of a conviction for DUI, reckless homicide, leaving the scene of an accident or a Statutory Summary Suspension. - Authorized judicial authorities to seize or immobilize the vehicle of a driver convicted for a fourth DUI violation.
+- Established mandatory minimum jail time and community service for anyone convicted of driving with a suspended or revoked driver's license as a result of a conviction for DUI, reckless homicide, leaving the scene of an accident or a statutory summary suspension. - Authorized judicial authorities to seize or immobilize the vehicle of a driver convicted for a fourth DUI violation.